Navigating pregnancy over the holidays: Your guide for traveling, shopping, and hosting

 Houseguests

 If your family or friends are local, it’s OK to attend festivities that are near your due date.
-Actually, it might be really nice to have someone else responsible for planning, hosting, and cleanup.
+It might actually be really nice to have someone else responsible for planning, hosting, and cleanup.
 If the get-together is farther away, consider staying home.
 This gives you a chance to start your own traditions or invite people over instead.

 Limit houseguests to those who will be truly helpful and not a burden to you.
 You don’t have to entertain the whole time if you are feeling tired or anxious.
 Ask a loved one or your partner to take “shifts” hanging out with your guests or your older children.
 Delegate prep work or cleanup – many loved ones will jump at the chance to help you.

 While traveling with a baby or newborn, ask family members to wash their hands prior to holding your little one.
-You have the right to ask about vaccination status, such as for whooping cough, flu, or COVID-19.
-If you don’t feel comfortable letting loved ones hold the baby, it’s OK to say so.
+You have the right to ask about vaccination status, such as for whooping cough or flu.
+I always recommend that my expectant parents ask this of anyone who will be in close contact with their newborn.
+If you don’t feel comfortable letting loved ones hold the baby or if you would like them to wear a mask while holding the baby, it’s OK to say so.